HIRO-group/HIRO-group.github.io/_posts/research/2020-04-22-robotic-skin.md

 ## Controller for safety oriented robot interaction

 Calibrated skin units are used to locate obstacles in a robot’s environment, this information is used to modify the robot’s behaviour in real time.
 When a robot detects an obstacle, it should continue along a trajectory as long as the proximity to the obstacle does not compromise safety.
 The robot should avoid the object if close, or stop if there is no way to reach the goal location without a collision.
-For this purpose, we present two separate controllers that avoid obstacles, the first focus on **end-effector** and the second on **whole body** collision avoidance.
+For this purpose, we present two separate controllers that avoid obstacles, the first focus on **end-effector** and the second on **whole body** collision avoidance, based on the paper *“A Depth Space Approach to Human-Robot Collision Avoidance”* by Flacco et al.

 ### End-effector collision avoidance